 Preserving our child’s innocence and self-autonomy depends on ensuring they are free of feeling responsible for an adult’s emotional needs.

-Children learn in so many ways if it's acceptable to say "no" through their parent’s reactions (or lack thereof) long before they gain the words.
+Children learn in so many ways if it's acceptable to say "no" or not through their parent’s reactions (or lack thereof) long before they gain the words.
 As their language develops, they need help developing the vocabulary to maintain boundaries; "that doesn't feel good", “you’re too loud it’s scary”, "your hug is too tight I don't like it", “ouch that hurts”.
 So many of the battles around dressing, eating, bathing, washing teeth and car seats stem from the child tensing up in nervous anticipation and being resistant because of stressful or distressing past experiences around how they are touched.